Launch vehicle: Launch platform locations

 Launchpads can be located on land (spaceport), on a fixed ocean platform (San Marco), on a mobile ocean platform (Sea Launch), and on a submarine.
 Launch vehicles can also be launched from the air.

 Flight regimes

 A launch vehicle will start off with its payload at some location on the surface of the Earth.
 To reach orbit, the vehicle must travel vertically to leave the atmosphere and horizontally to prevent re-contacting the ground.
 The required velocity varies depending on the orbit but will always be extreme when compared to velocities encountered in normal life.

 Launch vehicles provide varying degrees of performance.
-For example, a satellite bound for Geostationary orbit (GEO) can either be directly inserted by the upper stage of the launch vehicle or launched to a geostationary transfer orbit (GTO).
+For example, a satellite bound for Geostationary orbit can either be directly inserted by the upper stage of the launch vehicle or launched to a geostationary transfer orbit (GTO).
 A direct insertion places greater demands on the launch vehicle, while GTO is more demanding of the spacecraft.
 Once in orbit, launch vehicle upper stages and satellites can have overlapping capabilities, although upper stages tend to have orbital lifetimes measured in hours or days while spacecraft can last decades.